-The image below shows the identity management components that are deployed in the management cluster and in Tanzu Kubernetes (workload) clusters when you enable identity management.
+The diagram below shows the identity management components that Tanzu Kubernetes Grid deploys in the management cluster and in Tanzu Kubernetes (workload) clusters when you enable identity management.

 Before you can deploy a management cluster with identity management enabled, you must have an identity provider.
 Tanzu Kubernetes Grid supports LDAPS and OIDC identity providers.

 To use your company's internal LDAPS server as the identity provider, obtain LDAPS information from your LDAP administrator.

 To use OIDC as the identity provider, you must have an account with an IDP that supports the OpenID Connect standard, for example Okta.